Getting Serious About American Manufacturing

 The Package: A Free-Market Incentive Suite

 This package complements the One Big Beautiful Bill, Administration actions, OSC, and LPO by introducing free-market incentives throughout the manufacturing supply chain.
-Ten-year estimated cost: ~$1 trillion; estimated returns of $2–$4 trillion in cumulative GDP, 3–5 million jobs, and $100–$250B/yr in trade improvement.
+MISA combines the MINA and DO IT NOW credits into a single two-title bill.
+Ten-year estimated cost: $1.44–1.62 trillion; estimated returns of $2.3–$4.4 trillion in cumulative GDP, 4.1–7.8 million jobs, and $100–$250B/yr in trade improvement.

 | Bill | 10-Year Cost |